Federal labour standards for interns and student interns

 - unpaid breaks for medical reasons

-- if requested in writing, you shall provide your employer with a certificate, issued by a health care professional.
-This certificate must state the required duration and frequency of the breaks, as well as the start and end dates of the period in which breaks needed for medical reasons are to be taken
+- if requested in writing, you must provide your employer with a certificate, issued by a health care professional.
+This certificate must state the required duration and frequency of the breaks, as well as the start and end dates of the period during which breaks needed for medical reasons are to be taken

 - unpaid breaks necessary to nurse or express milk